 Paul's white father.
-Mr. Logan is a southern plantation owner who prospers from and participates in racist institutions, but he tries to treat blacks fairly and with respect.
-Edward takes a black mistress even while his white wife is alive, and though he treats her gently, she still has no agency in the course of the relationship.
+Mr. Logan is a southern plantation owner who prospers from and participates in racist institutions, but he tries to treat Black people fairly and with respect.
+Edward takes a Black mistress even while his white wife is alive, and though he treats her gently, she still has no agency in the course of the relationship.
 Edward raises his four sons, Paul and three white boys, essentially as equals in his household.
-But when Paul comes of age, Mr. Logan struggles to teach him the rules by which he must live as an adult, black male.
+But when Paul comes of age, Mr. Logan struggles to teach him the rules by which he must live as a Black man.

 One of Paul's white brothers.
 Robert is roughly the same age as Paul.
 He and Paul grow up side by side and spend almost their entire childhood playing together, defending each other and learning together.
 As Robert grows older, however, he begins to perceive the significance of their racial differences, and the two begin to grow apart.
 After Robert betrays Paul, the two become irreparably estranged.